MATERIALS with Mathew Lynn

 • Alizarin Crimson

-Some of you may be familiar with the Zorn Palette, which is similar and a very good system, but I encourage people to use Indian Red first, and Cadmium Red where necessary.
-Indian Red has many wonderful flesh qualities that will make your experience more direct.
+Some of you may be familiar with the Zorn Palette (White, Ivory Black, Yellow Ochre, Cadmium Red), which is similar and a very good system, but I encourage people to use Indian Red first, and Cadmium Red then where necessary.
+Indian Red has many wonderful flesh qualities that will make your experience more direct - not just with fewer steps, but also truth to flesh materiality.

-It can be a little confusing understanding the Red Oxides: in oils we can get all forms of it, including Indian Red (heading to violet and opaque), Light Red (heading to orange and opaque), Venetian Red (somewhere in the middle).
+It can be a little confusing understanding the Red Ochres and Oxides: in oils we can get all forms of it, including Indian Red (heading to violet and opaque), Light Red (heading to orange and opaque), Venetian Red (somewhere in the middle and opaque).
 Indian Red can also be called Persian Red, and Light Red is sometimes called English Red!
-Then there is Transparent Red Oxide as well!, but we use this more for glazing.
+Then there is Transparent Red Oxide as well!, but we use this more for glazing and I don’t recommend it for flesh.

-Classic opaque Indian Red carries so many secrets, not only for flesh.
+Painting flesh is a particular dance in opacity and subtle modulation of ‘colour-tone shapes’, and classic opaque Indian Red carries so many secrets - not only for flesh.

 As mentioned above, these colours will give you an essential range from which you can mix and glaze virtually everything.
 This is covered extensively in Mathew’s 2-Day Colour Mixing Workshop.
-It’s also the best way to understand ‘source’ pigments that are often found combined together in one tube, but can become redundant when you understand this.
+It’s also the best way to understand ‘source’ pigments that are often found combined together in one tube, but these tubes can become redundant when you understand this - for example all turquoises in tubes tend to be a mix of Titanium White, Phthalo Green and Phthalo Blue!

 It’s very important to know when you need to paint opaquely, and when transparency is required.
 We tend to use both at various times in a painting, but often a painting can fall apart when there isn’t sufficient ‘Body Colour’.
 Body colour is the opaque part of your painting that projects physical presence outwards towards the eye, it suggests volume and weight, and gives objects a necessary three-dimensionality.